xUnderGame/DM/README.md

 ```

 ## Download
-Click [here](https://github.com/xUnderGame/DM/releases/tag/v1.0.0-alpha) to download the lastest version of this bot.
+Click [here](https://github.com/xUnderGame/DM/releases/tag/v1.0.0-alpha) to download the latest version of this bot.